semgrep/semgrep-docs/docs/semgrep-code/findings.md

 1. Perform one of these steps:
     - To select more findings from the same rule, click **Triage** button on the card of the finding.
     - To select individual findingss reported by a rule, fill in the checkboxes of the finding, and then click **Triage** button on the card of the finding.
-1. Optional: Write a reason why is this finding ignored.
+1. Optional: Write a why is the finding ignored.
 1. Click **Ignore**.

 ##### Ignoring findings in No grouping view